-The remainder of the back fill should be places and spread in uniform layers in such a manner to fill the trench completely so that there will be no unfilled spaces under or about rocks or lumps of earth in the backfill.
+The remainder of the backfill should be placed and spread in uniform layers in such a manner to fill the trench completely so that there will be no unfilled spaces under or about rocks or lumps of earth in the backfill.
 Large or sharp rocks, frozen clods and other debris greater than 3" in diameter should be removed.
-Rolling equipment or heavy tampers should only be used to consolidate the final backfill.
+Rolling equipment or heavy tampers should only consolidate the final backfill.
 Under certain conditions, it may be advisable to have the pipe under pressure during the backfilling operation.

 Note: Use of threaded connections should be avoided in underground applications.
 Where transition to alternate materials is require the use of a flange component with suitable gasket I recommended.
-At vertical transitions from below ground systems to connections above ground, follow above ground installation procedure with regards to compensating for thermal expansion/contraction, weatherability, and proper support recommendations.
+At vertical transitions from below-ground systems to connections above ground, follow above-ground installation procedures regarding compensating for thermal expansion/contraction, weatherability, and proper support recommendations.
 Valves and other concentrated weight loads should be independently supported.
 Avoid excessive bending of pipe; excessive deflection of pipe and joints can reduce pressure bearing capability and cause failure.